Src65/PSD-analysis-/README.md

 **Libraries needed:** Pandas, Numpy, glob, matplotlib.pyplot, and from scipy import stats.

 Download "[raw particle data](https://github.com/mlmldata2017/Particle-Size-Distribution/blob/master/Raw_particle_data.zip)" file.
+Make this a sub directory from jupyter directory.
 This file contains contains a number of .xls files.
-Where ever you save this file make that directory
-"path" in python notebook.
+Where ever you save this file make that directory "path" in python notebook cell # 2.

 Water samples were taken during summer of 2016 at Stillwater Cove, California at 7m depth. (add GPS point).